Casanova

 _________

-Casanova’s artistic journey began with sketching characters from his favorite comics, animated series, and cartoons.
-As his style matured, he transitioned into creating striking black-and-white portraits of iconic movie characters—heavily influenced by the gritty, cinematic worlds of Martin Scorsese, Quentin Tarantino, and Francis Ford Coppola.
-Films like Goodfellas, Pulp Fiction, Taxi Driver, and The Godfather left a lasting mark on his visual storytelling and artistic direction.
+As his artistry matured, Casanova began crafting striking black-and-white portraits of legendary movie characters—heavily influenced by the gritty, cinematic worlds of directors like Martin Scorsese, Quentin Tarantino, and Francis Ford Coppola.
+Films such as Goodfellas, Pulp Fiction, Taxi Driver, and The Godfather left an enduring imprint on his visual storytelling and artistic direction.

 Facts